Identity Providers

 • Click Credentials tab

-• Copy client secret will be used later to set ClientSecret in the management.json
+• Copy client secret will be used later to set NETBIRD_IDP_MGMT_CLIENT_SECRET in the setup.env

 high-level-dia